tauri-apps/tauri-docs/website/docs/usage/patterns/kamikaze.md

 sidebar_label: Kamikaze
 ---

+## Description

 <img className="pattern-logo" src="/img/patterns/Kamikaze.png" alt="Kamikaze" />

-The Kamikaze recipe is a minimal usage of the Bridge pattern, which only allows interaction between Rust and the Window via expiring JS Promise Closures that are injected into the Window by Rust and nulled as part of the callback.
+The Kamikaze recipe is a minimal usage of the [Bridge pattern](bridge), which only allows interaction between Rust and the Window via expiring JS Promise Closures that are injected into the Window by Rust and nulled as part of the callback.

+## Diagram

 import Mermaid, { colors } from '@theme/Mermaid'